caiks/WBOT02/README.md

 ```
 The min entropy models never have failed slices (47 onward).
 Unique events may reduce the fails.
 The max path length is much shorter once min entropy is introduced.
 This suggests that there are still many potential alignments still to be found even on the longest paths.

+Exclude low entropy events.
+These do not find hotspots very well and generate vast amounts of useless model especially darks.
+Similar to the problem of duplicates but not the same.
+How much modelling time is spent on these areas?
+Certainly the min diagonal has cut down the max path length.

 Noticeably different statistics between models without and with min entropy.
 Same mode, but lower deviation and max length and sign of skew has changed and smaller kurtosis - all suggest a more balanced stubbier tree, with more shorter paths (presumably lowish enrtropy/alignments) and fewer longer paths (but perhaps more interesting to us).
 No fails also suggests that all of the failed slices in the previous model where low entropy.
 All but 12 of the 1556 slices of length 25 or more were presumably also low entropy.

 If model 47 had no overflow, it probably would have had 18,120 fuds at 1.364 fuds/sz/200.
 Compare this to 5-valent model 48 which had 38,124 fuds at 1.434 fuds/sz/100, or 19,062 equivalently.
 That is around double.
 If we assume that min entropies are equivalent, we can conclude that the valency does not have much effect on growth.
 This seems consistent with the diagonals.